12 Website Governance Tips for Better Content Marketing

 5. Define the Role SEO Plays in Your Content Marketing

 We happen to think that good SEO is critical to any website’s success, but it’s not a priority for everyone.
 Make sure you define how important search traffic is to your website’s overall success.
-Then make sure content contributors are well-versed on how to define and use keywords, build links, and write content for both humans and machines.
-Also take into consideration how this extra effort and additional skill set may impact velocity and capacity planning.
+Then make sure content contributors are well-versed on how to define and use keywords, build links, and tell good stories that resonate with your readers.
+Also, take into consideration how this extra effort and additional skill set may impact capacity planning and your content workflow.

 6. Keep Tabs on Your Taxonomy